VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 pattern in the case of plant production systems on a regular grid and in many case this would mean that the copies overlap (and this would be correct) so the defaults should be overriden in most cases.
-Using a grid cloner should not be substitute for using a sufficient number of plants in the scene in order to capture the plant-to-plant variability, but simply to avoid edge effects.
+Using a grid cloner should not be substitute for using a sufficient number of plants in the mesh in order to capture the plant-to-plant variability, but simply to avoid edge effects.